1811 – Foundation of the cast steel factory by Friedrich Krupp

 1972 – Krupp builds the roof of the Olympic Stadium in Munich

 As a technology corporation, Krupp also takes over spectacular steel engineering projects.
 For example, Industrie- und Stahlbau Rheinhausen designs the steel mesh roof of the new Olympic Stadium in Munich.
+The entire steel mesh roof construction is suspended from twelve mighty pylons which are up to 80 meters high and anchored at many angles in the ground.
+The high-quality steel for the pylons comes from the Duisburg steel mills of today's thyssenkrupp Steel Europe AG.

 1973 – Expansion of Thyssen to form a conglomerate